gsbasios/University-Projects/802-compilers/Readme.md

 - **Nested Functions:** Supports unlimited depth
 - **Nested Comments:** Not allowed and will be treated as syntax error
 - **Error Handling:** Typo-prediction and visual '^' pointer
+- **Output:** Compiler creates a .int file in current directory, containing the intermediate code

 ## DEVELOPERS INFO
 ***Developed by:***